harsxv/tinystatus/.github/CONTRIBUTING.md

 3. You’ll unlock a digital badge when you register for Hacktoberfest, and level it up with each of your four pull/merge requests accepted during Hacktoberfest
 4. Join the Hacktoberfest Discord server to meet other participants and share your Hacktoberfest love with a blog or post on socials.

-Happy coding and thank you for contributing to TinyStatus during Hacktoberfest!
+Happy coding and thank you for contributing to StatusWatch during Hacktoberfest!